vb64/clan.panel.doc/doc/company_example.rst

 You should select first 14 players in the left column, then locate and select yourself.
 Then you specify a tag and a company title in the corresponding fields and click the "Form a company" button below.

-**Notice.**
+.. note:: Notice.

-*Member activity data begin accumulating since the moment the clan was added to the website.
+   Member activity data begin accumulating since the moment the clan was added to the website.
    If you just added your clan to the website, the activity data will not be available.

    Complete data on player activity for last 7 and 30 days will be available after a week and a month respectively starting from the moment the clan was added.
    Besides, it also matters how regularly you update the data of your clan, if a free mode of service is used.

    In this example, the WG clan is serviced since 2012 and data are automatically renewed daily.
    So you have full and reliable information on activity of members during the given period.*

 .. figure:: images/company/setup_new.jpg
    :alt: New setup